SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 ![](assets/chapter-1-images/07.Numbers-sum-29.png)

-We can see that our fields have names and our button has a function to perform once it's clicked.
+We can see that our fields have names, and our button has a function to perform once it is clicked.
-So far so good, but these fields and the button's function don't yet exist in our code.
-To generate them, we'll go to each one of them and press **[Alt+Enter]** -> **[Create field]** (the field's name]
+So far, so good, but these fields and the button's function don't yet exist in our code.
+To generate them, we will go to each one of them and press **[Alt+Enter]** -> **[Create field]** (the field's name]

 ![](assets/chapter-1-images/07.Numbers-sum-30.png)

-Once we create one of the fields, we'll get redirected to the **`Controller.java`** file, where the field will be generated in the code in the following manner:
+Once we create one of the fields, we will get redirected to the **`Controller.java`** file, where the field will be generated in the code in the following manner:

 ![](assets/chapter-1-images/07.Numbers-sum-32.png)